-2014 Annual Drinking Water Quality Report - Platteville Water & Sewer Utility
+2015 Annual Drinking Water Quality Report - Platteville Water & Sewer Utility

-We're pleased to present to you the 2014 Annual Drinking Water Quality Report.
+We're pleased to present to you the 2015 Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.

 The sources of drinking water, both tap and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Our water source is supplied by groundwater pumped from 3 wells out of the Sandstone Aquifer.
-All wells are between 900 and 1000 feet below ground.
-This year we activated Well #5 and made Well #2 inactive as of January 1, 2013.
-One item that comes up regularly is what the Hardness of the water in Platteville is.
+All wells are between 900 and 1050 feet below ground.
+One item that comes up regularly is what the hardness of the water in Platteville is.
 It is generally 325 mg/l (ppm) or 19 Grains/gallon.
 This latter figure is generally used to determine the settings for a water softener.